romainemonkey/CS50-Final-Project/README.md

 ### Introduction
 Our project, "Benjy and Will Listen to Your Music" (stylized in all lowercase), is a web-based application utilizing the Spotify API.
 (Spotify is a popular music streaming service.)
 The user is prompted to connect their Spotify account to the website and upon doing so sees a list of comments from "Benjy and Will" analyzing their music taste.
 The project uses Python, Flask, HTML, CSS, SQL, and JavaScript.

+Note that to use this program as intended, the user must have a Spotify account.

 ### Video
 The presentation video for our project is hosted at https://bit.ly/bawltym-video.